somatechlat/somafractalmemory/docs/PRODUCTION_READINESS.md

 - Prefer the idempotent helper `./scripts/port_forward_api.sh start`; it wraps the port-forward in `nohup`, records the PID in `/tmp/port-forward-*.pid`, and frees the terminal while continuing to stream logs to `/tmp/port-forward-*.log`.
+ - When using the provided dev values (`helm/values-dev-port9797.yaml`) the API is exposed via NodePort on your host at `http://127.0.0.1:30797` (service port 9797 inside the cluster).

 ## 5. Testing & verification (end-to-end)